 Disable hidden scrollbars

-Xfce is styled using themes, and third-party themes can be installed in
+Xfce is styled using themes, which can be installed in

 ~/.themes.
 Sometimes with dramatic results.

-For a uniform look between GTK and QT applications, install qt5-style-plugins, and add to ~/.profile ...
+For a uniform look between GTK and QT applications, add to ~/.profile ...

-Set a user avatar by saving a 96x96 image to
+Set a user avatar by saving a 96x96 pixel image to

 $ sudo systemctl restart lightdm.service

-Since I enter a passphrase at boot time to unlock encrypted storage, I enable auto-login into Xfce to skip entering a second passphrase.
+Since I already enter a passphrase at boot to unlock my LUKS-encrypted storage, I enable auto-login to skip the login screen.